 Guardianship for a child with special needs takes even more planning.
 In addition to designating a guardian, you’ll need to consider someone who would best handle having power of attorney for your child and/or being the trustee for a special needs trust.
 The guardian and trustee do not need to be the same person, and it can be beneficial to have them be different people, as that may provide some checks and balances.

 Include health care proxies and directives in estate planning

 A proxy (sometimes called a health care "agent" or "surrogate") is someone you name to make health care decisions on your behalf, if needed.
 If you don't have a designated medical proxy or advance medical directives, a court-appointed guardian will make medical decisions for you if you become incapacitated.
 By completing a medical advance directive, you can make your wishes known now about what types of treatments you would and would not want to undergo.

 By granting durable power of attorney to someone you trust, you give that person the ability to manage your financial affairs if you become physically or mentally incapacitated. ("Financial affairs" here can mean something as simple as accessing your checking account to make your mortgage payment while you recover from emergency surgery.)
 Again, if you haven't designated someone for this role, a court may appoint someone for you.
-Not only might that create a complicated situation for your family, the courts may appoint someone you would not have chosen yourself.
+Not only might that create a complicated situation for your family, but the courts may also appoint someone you would not have chosen yourself.

 Estate planning that includes financial planning

 Even if you don't have a large estate, planning for the financial future of your dependents is still important.
-By appropriately designating beneficiaries for your accounts and buying life insurance to protect loved ones, you can be sure that your family will be able to maintain their standard of living if something should happen to you — regardless of your net worth.
+By appropriately designating beneficiaries for your accounts and buying life insurance to help protect loved ones, you can be sure that your family will be able to maintain their standard of living if something should happen to you — regardless of your net worth.